QuiltMC/rfcs/rfc/0014-asmr-processor.md

 #### Transformer Verifier

-To ensure determinism in bytecode modifications, transformers' own bytecode is scanned and verified.
+To ensure bytecode modifications that are functionally pure, transformers' own bytecode is scanned and verified.
 An exception is thrown if a transformer does not respect the following criteria:

 - All references to non-whitelisted or blacklisted classes are disallowed.
    - All classes are blacklisted by default